DeanLaces/paint-program/README.md

 My project was compiled with raylib cmake files.
 Because this is user-specific, I left out my raylib path folder if you need help installing raylib on your machine click the following link https://www.raylib.com/.
 Thanks for reviewing my project!

+## Sprites

+The sprites for this project are temporary.
+Art, unfortunately, is not one of my strong suits so feel free to redesign the UI if you feel compelled to do so.